Destinations Italy Sardinia

 Younger / more relaxed than the heritage hotels

-La Maddalena boat tours from the property
+La Maddalena across the water

 NeighborhoodBaja Sardinia · Cala Battistoni